Applied Behavior Analysis Certificate

 Envisioning a path forward in expanding UVA's current work on autism research, training and service.Read More

-Any student who wishes to apply for the ABAA certificate must submit an online application, TOEFL scores (for international students), two letters of recommendation, a statement of professional goals (1-2 pages), resume, and transcripts from prior post-secondary degree(s).
+Any student who wishes to apply for the ABA certificate must submit an online application, TOEFL scores (for international students), two letters of recommendation, a statement of professional goals (1-2 pages), resume, and transcripts from prior post-secondary degree(s).
 Applicants may submit unofficial transcripts with their application; however, official transcripts are required prior to matriculation.
 The GRE is not required for admission.

 Application Due Date: